Grant & Aid

 A parent/guardian may apply to more than one financial aid source.
 Bear in mind that in order to apply for financial aid from the Archdiocese of Baltimore parents must complete the Grant & Aid Application of the FACTS Management Company which involves payment of a nonrefundable application fee.
 It is understood and appreciated the financial commitment and sacrifice families undertake in deciding to send their children to a Catholic school.
 And although paying for education is first and foremost the responsibility of a family, each school, parish and the Archdiocese of Baltimore devote significant funds each year to financial aid programs that help assist families.
 In turn, our school communities benefit by attracting students that otherwise would not be able to attend our schools.

 FACTS is the tuition management and grant and aid platform used by the schools in the Archdiocese of Baltimore.
 All families are asked to create an account with FACTS to manage their tuition payments.
+Beginning April 25, 2022, the fee for credit card transactions will be 2.95%.
 The grant and aid application is housed on the same platform for every school, parish, and the Archdiocese of Baltimore assistance.
 Therefore, a family need apply only once for possible support from these various sources.
 More information about FACTS can be found here.